itk-dev/adgangsstyring-bundle/README.md

     azure_ad_user_property: 'some_azure_ad_user_property'
 ```

-Here `azure_ad_user_property` should be a property on the
+Here the `azure_ad_user_property` should be a property on the
 Azure AD user that is equivalent to the `system_user_property`
 and that is unique for the system user.

 ### Listening to DeleteUserEvent

 The bundle dispatches a `DeleteUserEvent` containing
 a list of user properties (`system_user_property`) for potential removal.
-The using system should
+The using system should implement logic to ensure
-implement logic to ensure these users are not deleted unintentionally.
+these users are not deleted unintentionally.

 Therefore, the using system will need to implement an EventListener
 or EventSubscriber that listens to the `DeleteUserEvent`.